flyingkukri/countexex/README.md

 make -j${NUMBER_OF_CORES}
 ```

-if you have multiple cores and at least **8GB** of memory.
+if you have multiple cores and at least *8GB* of memory.

 ## Running

 ### Command Line Interface
-Check if the installation was successful: The executable countexex is located in the folder **{PathToCountexex}/countexex/build/app/**.
+Check if the installation was successful: The executable countexex is located in the folder *PathToCountexex/build/app/*, where PathToCountexex refers to the root directory of the project.
 Execute the following command:
 ```bash
 ./countexex -h
 ```